-It is one of the best-known Italian recipes in the whole world and boasts countless imitations, but what is the real origin of Ragù bolognese?
+It is one of the best-known Italian recipes in the whole world and it boasts countless imitations, but what is the real origin of Ragù bolognese?

 But where does Ragù come from and where do its two most famous versions (the Neapolitan one and the Bolognese one) come from?

-At the same time, however, throughout the 19th century, Ragù spread throughout the Italian peninsula with the introduction of local variations, such as the use of pork meat, the preparation of small meatballs (as in the Neapolitan and Abruzzese tradition) and the combination with local types of pasta, such as the handmade pasta in Bologna.
+However, throughout the 19th century, Ragù spread throughout the Italian peninsula with the introduction of local variations, such as the use of pork meat, the preparation of small meatballs (as in the Neapolitan and Abruzzese tradition) and the combination with local types of pasta, such as the handmade pasta in Bologna.

 The Ragù Bolognese